Skip to main content

 While Eve travels to some beautiful locations as she searches for answers, Anjelica Huston's 'Director' is forced to try and pick up the pieces.
 It lacks the intrigue of her role in John Wick: Chapter 3 - Parabellum, but Huston is still great as the brutal head of Ruska Roma.
 As are Ian McShane, Lance Reddick, and Norman Reedus in their minor roles.
 Unfortunately, despite bringing a fittingly chilling performance, Gabriel Byrne isn't given the chance to do anything particularly interesting as 'The Chancellor'.
 Apart from a tense back and forth here and there with Huston, that is.
 Whereas Keanu Reeves' appearance kind of works, and yet it also doesn't.
 Seeing him in the early part of the movie makes sense, as does his first meeting with Eve.
 But later on, as much as it's fun to see him in action, his presence feels a little forced.
 Like he's simply there to remind us that Ballerina is an extension of the world seen in the John Wick movies.
 Although, seeing Eve go from enamoured to "bring it" is pretty awesome.

 Rumours surrounding director Len Wiseman, his original cut of the movie, and the reshoots supposedly involving Chad Stahelski, aside, Ballerina is a fantastic way to open up this crazy but colourful underworld.
 That is, despite the fact it might have been more interesting to follow this new assassin's rise through the ranks.
 Rather than to see her simply fall into a similar predicament as 'Baba Yaga' - something the filmmakers seemed to be in a real rush to make happen.
-Still, Ana de Armas is perfect as Eve, who proves to be a great new protagonist to follow into greater depths of this world, and it's exciting to contemplate where she will go next, as well as what Stahelski and his team have in store for her.
+Still, Ana de Armas is perfect as Eve, who proves to be a great new protagonist to follow into the greater depths of this world, and it's exciting to contemplate where she will go next, as well as what Stahelski and his team have in store for her.

 Another exciting expansion of the world of Wick.
 One that opens it up to some interesting new possibilities.
 Ana de Armas is fantastic as Eve.
 However, it is a shame the filmmakers felt the need to box her into such a similar situation as the man that kicked this franchise off.